Get

 Will X-Rays Show Arthritis in Cats?

 Though arthritis is difficult to diagnose even for experienced vets, X-rays remain the gold standard for diagnosing this ailment in your feline.
 Your vet will likely opt for several X-rays of your cat under sedation to diagnose arthritis.
-It takes careful attention and thorough documentation to help your vet make a determination.
+It takes careful attention and thorough documentation to help your vet decide.
 Video of everyday movements around the house is particularly beneficial.
 Your vet might perform other tests to rule out other potential issues.

 If they see signs of arthritis, your vet may provide anti-inflammatory and pain management drugs to see how the cat responds.
 But at-home treatment will be crucial.
 Follow your vet’s dietary, grooming, and exercise recommendations.
 Make appropriate changes to the home to improve accessibility and comfort, such as using low-sided litter boxes and adding ramps.